CSE237SP2021/project-flashcard-finley-steve-albert-tom/README.md

 ### Iteration 3:
 #### What user stories were completed this iteration?
-More functionalities are added to the menu.
+More functionalities were added to the menu.
 Various modes were added, including the study mode, where the users can stud each term individually.
-A quiz mode was also implemened, allowing the users to test their understanding and familiarity with the terms and concepts.
+A quiz mode was also implemented, allowing the users to test their understanding and familiarity with the terms and concepts.

 #### What user stories do you intend to complete next iteration?
 Ideally, the information(the sets and terms created by the user) should be stored locally (in .txt file) and be retrieved and displayed during another session.
 We didn't quite have the time to implement this feature but we would definitely finish it if we were to keep working on the app.